Filing a Complaint

 The Types of Complaints We Handle

 As with all agencies, our office must set priorities.
-In carrying out our statutory responsibilities, there are four criteria the Governor’s Office of Consumer Protection (OCP) must consider to determine the extent to which we can address the issues raised in your complaint.
+In carrying out our statutory responsibilities, there are four criteria the Georgia Department of Law's Consumer Protection Unit must consider to determine the extent to which we can address the issues raised in your complaint.
 This checklist may also help you, as a consumer, decide in advance how best to pursue your claim:

 Does the situation meet the definition of a “consumer transaction”?
 With few exceptions, we are restricted to handling complaints arising out of transactions that involve a purchase, lease or rental entered into for personal, family or household purposes.
 Excluded from this definition are most transactions between two businesses, or for investment or profit.

 Does it affect the public good?
-This agency represents the State of Georgia rather than any individual.
+This office represents the State of Georgia rather than any individual.
 By law, we are unable to address an individual situation that does not affect parties beyond the two directly involved.
-Often we must refer citizens to magistrate court or recommend seeking counsel from a private attorney in matters this agency will not entertain.
+Often we must refer citizens to magistrate court or recommend seeking counsel from a private attorney in matters this office will not entertain.

 Is there is an ongoing pattern of the alleged improper behavior?
 If our records do not contain sufficient evidence that the company has engaged repeatedly in unfair or deceptive acts affecting the public at large, we will take no action other than monitoring their future activities.